 My iPhone is always with me, and I will admit to having mild panic attacks if I misplace it around the office or house.
 Only once have I had cause to go into major panic mode though, and that was when I managed to leave my iPhone and my car keys in a shop.
 Luckily it was the last shop I had been in, and my good fortune held up as not only had I left them at the checkout counter but the checkout assistant was a very honest person.
 I would not like to experience those 15 minutes of pure 'life without an iPhone' hell any time again soon though.
 Which is where the BungeeAir from physical device security specialists Kensington enters the picture.

+Then there's the additional weight that having another battery strapped to your iPhone introduces.
+It's not like carrying a brick in your pocket, but the extra 90g is certainly noticeable enough as is that additional length of the iPhone when encased like this.
+That said, there is a big positive to using this case: it converts the Apple 30-pin connector to a bog standard micro-USB one and comes with a cable that carries both data and charge.
+It's almost like your dreams coming true, if you are the kind of geek (like me) who has been wishing that Apple would do the decent thing and give us standard micro-USB for ages now.
 Perhaps the biggest negative for many people though will be the price, especially if you are on the UK side of the pond where the $99 price tag translates into a straightforward and rather unwelcome £99 one.
 That said, you do get a fair amount for you money when you consider that this is a pretty decent case, a security alarm and a battery pack all in one.
 Buy those things separately and you will end up with a bigger hole in your wallet and a much uglier and less practical mobile security solution.
 Of course, having your iPhone in this case does not mean it is less likely to get stolen, just less likely to be misplaced.

 You can see the Kensington BungeeAir security case in action here: